 When we get some warm days in late February and early March, it’s still a bit too early to put out spring vegetables.We will get spring vegetables, some time in late March or early April, depending on weather.
 Even though it’s warm in the day, the nights should be 50 degrees or higher consistently before putting your summer vegetables in the ground.
 If you are thinking about starting summer vegetables inside from seed, probably want to get them started soon so they are ready to put out in spring.

-Citrus we are stocking now and avocados are on order and should be in late February or early March.
+Citrus we will be stocking next week and avocados are on order and should be in early March.
 Be sure to protect citrus that you plant now if we have freezing temperatures.

 With the cool nights, the bare root trees are staying dormant and like I said earlier, it is the time to plant them.
 Once we pot them, the price goes up and they are not immediately available, They have to root into the container before we sell them.
 GET BARE ROOT FRUIT TREES NOW.

 We have a part time position open.
 Duties include: Customer Service, Restocking Plants, Watering, Maintenance Of Plant Displays, and other duties.
 Weekend Work is Required.